lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 # {{< title >}}

-This post outlines how to control the UART in a Raspberry Pi in the C programming language.
-We will also explore how parity checks and handling.
+This post outlines how to control the UART in a Raspberry Pi using the C programming language.
+We will also explore parity checks and handling.
 Parity checking was the main driver for this post, however, if you're looking for C code to control a UART that is also asynchronous please keep reading.
 This post contains a small command line tool that can asynchronously read and write to standard input and output through two connected UARTs.
 The command line tool has a number of options to set the speed, tty, parity and number of stop bits.

 # Table of Contents